S.Africa riots force new president to leave London summit - Journal du Cameroun

 At least 23 people were arrested and one man was reported to have died in sporadic violence that erupted this week in Mahikeng, the provincial capital.

-Ramaphosa arrived in the city on Friday and was locked in talks with local leaders after he cut short his trip to a Commonwealth summit in London.
+Ramaphosa called for calm as he vowed to speedily resolve the cause of the unrest, following more than six hours of talks with local leaders in the city of Mahikeng after he cut short his trip to a Commonwealth summit in London.

 Violent protests are common in South Africa, but North West province has been a hotbed of unrest due to boiling frustration over lack of housing, health services and jobs.